kelvinlegacy/mission23_wiki/The-Massacre-at-Mount-Calvary-Baptist-Church-(Addendum).md

 After arriving at the DeKalb County Detention Center, Micah asked the Deputy if he could use his mobile phone while still seated in the car.
 He sent out a tweet and contacted Tracy Thompson of Elizabeth Foundation, one of the program managers who had assisted him while homeless with obtaining his free hotel room at the Motel 6 in Decatur and his rent-free for a year apartment at Legacy at Riverdale, to let her know that he was arrested and his dog was locked in his apartment.

 According to the Creator, shortly after Micah was inside the detention center, Micah's program manager, Tracy, notified Jacobsen that Micah was in custody and secure.
 That is when Jacobsen launched the attack, by sending a message using TextNow to the personnel waiting outside.

+### Grilling Chicken Operations
+Micah would have personnel of the CIA stop by as if they were friends for a visit, but refuse to leave and monitor all of his activities and limit his interactions with anyone apparently not on an approved guest list.

 ## Unwritten